-Despite what for me was a shaky start, I am immensely glad I persisted with this novel.
-Peter Temple’s character development and depth of story soon steam-rolled my early reservations.
+But, despite what for me was a shaky start, I am immensely glad I persisted with this novel.
+Temple’s character development and depth of story soon steam-rolled my early reservations.

-The Broken Shore is not all doom and gloom though, with laugh out loud moments steeped in good old fashion Australian sarcasm along with tender interactions between tough guy Joe Cashin and his adored pets, two giant poodles.
-Temple’s decriptions of animal behaviours and personification of their intentions are a real joy.
+But it is not all doom and gloom, with laugh out loud moments borne from good old Aussie sarcasm.
+And, there are also tender interactions between tough guy Joe Cashin and his adored pets, two giant poodles.
+Temple’s descriptions of animal behaviours and personification of their intentions are a real joy.
 The audio narration by Peter Hosking was very well done too, particularly his delivery of the narrative steeped in Australian colloquialism.

 BOOK RATING: The Story 4 / 5 ; The Writing 4 / 5